Filename: File naming schemes

+One common approach is to store the full "title" of a document inside the file itself as arbitrary UTF-8 characters, and then automatically generating a "slug" from that title to use as the filename.

 References: absolute vs relative

 An absolute reference includes all directory levels.
 In some systems, a filename reference that does not include the complete directory path defaults to the current working directory.
 This is a relative reference.
 One advantage of using a relative reference in program configuration files or scripts is that different instances of the script or program can use different files.

 This makes an absolute or relative path composed of a sequence of filenames.

 Number of names per file

 Unix-like file systems allow a file to have more than one name; in traditional Unix-style file systems, the names are hard links to the file's inode or equivalent.
 Windows supports hard links on NTFS file systems, and provides the command fsutil in Windows XP, and mklink in later versions, for creating them.
 Hard links are different from Windows shortcuts, classic Mac OS/macOS aliases, or symbolic links.
 The introduction of LFNs with VFAT allowed filename aliases.
 For example, longfi~1.??? with a maximum of eight plus three characters was a filename alias of "long file name.???" as a way to conform to 8.3 limitations for older programs.

 This property was used by the move command algorithm that first creates a second filename and then only removes the first filename.

 Other filesystems, by design, provide only one filename per file, which guarantees that alteration of one filename's file does not alter the other filename's file.